 …and open only when I’m already at work.
 So volunteering was out, but I could still donate.

 First, since I wasn’t sure what exactly to do, I went on the food bank’s website.
-I read page after page of ways I could donate (with food, money, or time) and realized the food bank does so much more than hand out food.
+I read page after page of ways I could donate (with food, money, or time) and realized they do so much more than hand out food.
 They run summer sports programs for kids, nutrition programs, and even a dental clinic.

 I found a “what to donate” list, but it was from April so I called the office to see if they had any recent updates.
 From there I built my shopping list and was off!